Erasmus+ and Taith programmes

-Erasmus+ is the EU Programme in the fields of education, training, youth and sport for the period 2014-2020.
+Erasmus+ programmes covers the fields of education, training, youth and sport for the period 2014-2020.
 Education, training, youth and sport can make a major contribution to help tackle socio-economic changes, the key challenges that Europe will be facing until the end of the decade and to support the implementation of the European policy agenda for growth, job, equity and social inclusion.

 Fighting high levels of unemployment, particularly among young people, is one of the most urgent tasks for European governments.
 Too many young people leave school prematurely, running a high risk of being unemployed and socially marginalised.
 The same risk threatens many adults with low skills.
 Technologies are changing the way in which society operates, and there is a need to ensure the best use is made of them.
 EU businesses need to become more competitive through talent and innovation.

 Erasmus+ aims to modernise education, training and youth work across Europe.
 It is open to education, training, youth and sport organisations across all sectors of lifelong learning, including school education, further and higher education, adult education and the youth sector.

 - Young people can study, volunteer and gain work experience abroad, to develop new skills, gain vital international experience and boost their employability;

 - Staff can teach or train abroad, to develop their professional practice, build relationships with international peers, and gain fresh ideas;

 - UK organisations can collaborate with international partners, to drive innovation, share best practice, and offer new opportunities to young people.

 Around €1 billion is reserved specifically for Erasmus+ projects led by UK-based organisations.